January 2014

 Snake Charming

-My daughter Tara gave me a great book for Christmas called The Lizard King (see review below).
-Not about Jim Morrison this time, but about the seedy “underbelly” of the reptile smuggling business in the 1970s.
+I received a great book for Christmas called The Lizard King (see review below).
+Not about Jim Morrison this time, but about the seedy underbelly of the reptile smuggling business in the 1970s.
 The book mentioned the historical origin of the logo of the snake wrapped around a staff, which we all recognize in medical arenas, but seldom ask where this came from.
 So I thought I’d share; I certainly stared at it plenty of times on my son’s Medical Alert bracelet when he was a child.

 I used to think it was from the Greek God Mercury’s staff, but I was wrong!